-- Coordinated approach to health and wellbeing priorities across council and partner activity, managed through the new and developing Health & Well Being Board. - Improve the health of the population and reduce costs of long term health conditions by ensuring effective programmes for obesity, smoking, drugs and alcohol and sexual health.

-- Personalised approaches for adult social care to promote greater independence and meet new assessment requirements brought about by new national care legislation. - Supported housing to promote independence and reduce the need for acute and residential care services. - Review support for disabled adults and children, ensuring effective and value for money services. - Use community buildings, such as libraries, to promote health and wellbeing and co-locate facilities and services. - Offer better advocacy, information and advice for clients and informal carers. - Citywide cultural and leisure activity that promotes better mental and physical health and inclusive communities, with a focus on places where health inequality is more common. - Improve health and social care outcomes for people experiencing homelessness, as part of our Better Care programme.
+- Coordinate approaches to health and wellbeing priorities across the council and its partners, managed through the new and developing Health & Wellbeing Board. - Improve the health of the population and reduce costs of long term health conditions by ensuring effective programmes for obesity, smoking, drugs and alcohol and sexual health. - Personalise approaches for adult social care, to promote greater independence and meet new assessment requirements in Better Care and Care Act legislation. - Create supported housing to promote independence and reduce the need for acute and residential care services. - Review support for disabled adults and children, ensuring effective and value for money services. - Use community buildings, such as our libraries, to promote health and wellbeing and colocate facilities and services. - Provide better advocacy, information and advice for clients and informal carers. - Continue to promote the city's cultural, sporting, outdoor and active travel offer, with a focus on communities where health inequality is more common. - Improve health and social care outcomes for people experiencing homelessness, as part of our Better Care programme.